What Does Incorporated Mean: Everything You Need to Know

 Ultimately, there are many advantages to incorporating.
 It allows a company to last far beyond the lifespan of its founders and provides many tax and legal benefits.
 It can be a complicated process, but may be exactly what your company needs to continue moving forward.

 If you need help understanding what “incorporated” means, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.